zengh100/Buiild-tensorflow-gpu-from-source-on-Ubuntu-18.04/README.md

-Build Tensorflow (GPU) R1.14 from source on Ubuntu
+Build Tensorflow (GPU) R1.14 from source on Ubuntu (This file is converted from docx using Pandoc)

 Computer specs